CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 🧰 Extensible abstractions and ready-to-use integrations
 📚 Now seeking sponsors to complete v2.0 – comprehensive testing, documentation, examples, and new features!

-`CsabaDu.DynamicTestData` is a robust, flexible and extensible, type- and thread-safe C# framework, designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit frameworks, by providing simple and intuitive ways to generate test cases at runtime with literal names.
+**`CsabaDu.DynamicTestData`** is a robust, flexible, and extensible C# framework for dynamic data-driven testing.
+It offers type-safe and thread-safe support for MSTest, NUnit, xUnit, and xUnit.v3 — enabling developers to generate intuitive test cases at runtime with meaningful, literal display names.

 ## 🔗 Project Ecosystem